 - Handling the processes and procedure involved with asset division

 - Navigating the negotiating process with tenacity and commitment

 - Doing whatever it takes to get you the assets you want, need, and deserve.

 In short, you hire an asset division attorney to provide you with the help you need when it matters most.
 Whether you plan to aggressively pursue assets, or reach an equitable and harmonious settlement, an asset division attorney can guide your efforts towards the outcome you desire.

 There is never a bad time to get in touch with an asset division attorney.
 And the sooner you do, the better off you are likely to be.
-Whether you are certain you need an asset division attorney or just looking for answers and advice, call (401) 324-2990 to schedule a consultation with Rhode Island Family and Divorce Lawyer Susan T. Perkins.
+Whether you are certain you need an asset division attorney or just looking for answers and advice, call (401) 324-2990 to schedule a consultation with Rhode Island Divorce Lawyer Susan T. Perkins.
 I am an experienced asset division attorney with a deep empathy for the clients I serve.
 When you are ready to have a conversation.